wagtail/rfcs/draft/011-revisions-api.rst

 Date or date/time in ISO8601 format.
 If a date is specified, both ends of the range are inclusive (equivilent to django's __gte and __lte queries)

 The start and end times are separated by three dots: '...'.
-One date/time may be omitted.
+One end of the range may be omitted making that end unbounded.

 .. code-block::